 Signs of Overdose

 Overdose symptoms include seizures, respiratory problems, lethargy, coma and even death.
-If you notice any of these symptoms starting, get to your vet as soon as possible.
-There is a small window after seeing these symptoms to getting your pet to the vet.
-For serious cases, you will notice when they get to the point of falling into a coma in which case you should get them help before matters get much worse.
+If you notice any of these symptoms get to your vet as soon as possible.
+There is a small window to get your pet to the vet.
+For serious cases, you will notice when they get to the point of falling into a coma in which case you should get them help before matters get worse.

-If you are unsure at any stage about the dosage or how often to administer this medication, contact your vet to reconfirm.
+If you are unsure about Dramamine dosage or how often to administer this medication, speak with your vet.
 They will ask about your dog’s current weight and exact symptoms to determine a good solution.
-This medication should not be given to your pet without prior consent from your veterinarian.
+If administering it for the first time reaching out to a vet is a must.